crossfichain/docs/docs/node/tutorials/join-testnet.md

 > INF Applied snapshot chunk to ABCI app chunk=0 format=1 height=8967000 module=statesync total=45
 ```

 Once state sync successfully completes, the node will begin to process blocks normally.
-If state sync fails and the node operator encounters the following error:  `State sync failed err="state sync aborted"`, either try restarting `crossfidd` or running `crossfidd unsafe-reset-all` (make sure to backup any configuration and history before doing this).
+If state sync fails and the node operator encounters the following error:  `State sync failed err="state sync aborted"`, either try restarting `crossfid` or running `crossfid unsafe-reset-all` (make sure to backup any configuration and history before doing this).

-### Quicksync

-Quicksync.io offers several  daily snapshots of the Crossfi Chain with varying levels of pruning (`archive` 1.4TB, `default` 540GB, and `pruned` 265GB).
-For downloads and installation instructions, visit the [Cosmos Quicksync guide](https://quicksync.io/networks/cosmos.html).

 ## Snapshots